rahife/axios-async-await-api-test/README.md

 # AXIOS API CALL AND TEST WITH ASYNC/ AWAIT

-This is an api call exercise with unit test using axios, mocha, chai and async/ await.
+This is an api call example with unit test using axios, mocha, chai and async/ await.

 I use this funny free API: